min2ha/ukwa-site/content/target/67820/index.en.md

   "start_date": "2018-06-21T09:00:00Z"
 }

-# Design and Implementation Support Tools for Integrated Local Land use, Transport and the Environment (DISTILLATE)

 DISTILLATE - Design and Implementation Support Tools for Integrated Local LAnd use, Transport and the Environment - is aimed at overcoming the barriers to the effective development and delivery of sustainable urban transport and land use strategies.